lunarphp/lunar/docs/src/README.md

 ## What are the future plans?

 GetCandy as a company has grand plans to continue developing new functionality to help you build awesome e-commerce websites.
-We want GetCandy to be a true alternative to the likes of Magento, Shopify, WooCommerce, etc.
+We want Lunar to be a true alternative to the likes of Magento, Shopify, WooCommerce, etc.

 Keep an eye on [our roadmap](https://github.com/orgs/lunarphp/projects/5) for future plans and recent releases.